 May 27th - June 23rd, 2018

-On the occasion of Dio Horia’s residency program, the gallery presents Infinite Spiral, a solo exhibition by Trudy Benson that follows her residency in Mykonos.
+On the occasion of Dio Horia’s residency program, the gallery presented Infinite Spiral, a solo exhibition by Trudy Benson that follows her residency in Mykonos.
 The gallery hosted an opening reception on Sunday, May 27 at 20:00 with the artist present.

 The spiral is a largely positive ancient symbol representing eternity, change, growth and even the evolution or movement of the universe.
 The spiral means different things to different cultures.
 In Greece it means infinity.
 It represents continual motion and balance.